 - May 2024: Bollington Festival 2024 concert.
 Purcell’s Dido and Aeneas and other baroque delights – postponed from April 2022!

 Bollington Festival Choir was founded in 1964 by Dr John Coope MBE (1928-2005) who conducted it for 37 years before handing the baton to Donald Judge, a member since 1976.

 Known for its friendly atmosphere, new members and audiences are assured of a warm welcome.
-Anyone can join without audition, and there are also regular opportunities to participate in Singing Days and Messiah for All.
+Anyone can join without audition, and see how rehearsals go before proceeding.